-Criteria No Further Action Alternative 1 Educational Awareness Alternative 2 Surface Removal with Educational Awareness Alternative 3 Geophysical Investigation and MEC Removal with Educational Awareness Alternative 4 Excavation and Sifting Alternative 5 Primary Balancing Criteria Long-Term Effectiveness & Permanence Not applicable.
+Criteria No Further Action Alternative 1 Educational Awareness Alternative 2 Surface Removal with Educational Awareness Alternative 3 Geophysical Investigation and MEC Removal with Educational Awareness Alternative 4 Excavation and Sifting Alternative 5 Balancing Criteria Long-Term Effectiveness & Permanence Not applicable.
 Does not satisfy threshold criteria.
 Although there would be no reduction of MEC hazards, education can increase awareness and appropriate responses to safety hazards.
 Requires self-implementation by USACE and public.
 Educational fact sheets and a webpage aimed at making the public aware of potential hazards will reduce the risk of exposure.
 A limitation is that fact sheets and webpage may not be effective for all persons.
-Effective if surface MEC is present at the project area but does not reduce subsurface MEC.
-Provides protectiveness for surface activities but MEC sources could remain in the subsurface.
-Effective at removing UXO located within MRS-04 (surface and subsurface).
-Effective at removing identified UXO located within MRS-04 (surface and subsurface).
+Effective if surface MEC is present at the MRS but does not reduce subsurface MEC.
+Provides protectiveness for surface activities, but MEC sources could remain in the subsurface.
+Effective at removing UXO located within MRS-05 (surface and subsurface).
+Effective at removing identified UXO located within MRS-05 (surface and subsurface).
 Most effective.
-Reduction of Toxicity, Mobility, or Volume through Treatment No reduction of source.
+Primary Ba Reduction of Toxicity, Mobility, and Volume through Treatment No reduction of source.
 Significant reduction in source.
 Identified surface MEC hazards are removed from the site.
 Involves treatment through the destruction of UXO.
-Reduction of toxicity for identified MEC within project area.
-Possible MEC left behind.
+Reduction of toxicity for identified MEC within MRS. Possible MEC left behind.
 Involves treatment through the destruction of UXO.
 Significant reduction in source.
-Reduction of toxicity for identified MEC within project area.
-Low probability of MEC left behind.
+Reduction of toxicity for identified MEC within MRS. Low probability of MEC left behind.
 Involves treatment through the destruction of UXO.
-Short-Term Effectiveness No short-term impacts to workers, community, and the environment.
-Provides short term protection due to increased awareness.
-Risk to workers, community, and the environment associated with possible interaction with MEC.
-Durations range from 5 months - 7 years to meet RAOs.
-Risk to workers, community, and the environment associated with possible interaction with MEC, but with limited duration of field activities due to advanced classification.
-Durations range from 5 months - 13 years to meet RAOs.
-Risk to workers, community, and the environment associated with possible interaction with MEC.
-Long-term duration to achieve RAOs.